JamesSkemp/words/content/post/dual-installing-php-running-php-5-and-4-on-the-same-local-windows-based-apache-server.md

 +++
-title = "Dual-installing PHP: Running PHP 5 and 4 on the same local, Windows-based, Apache, server" summary = "In previous guides, we installed PHP 4.4.2 and later moved our installation to a different folder.
+title = "Dual-installing PHP: Running PHP 5 and 4 on the same local, Windows-based, Apache, server" description = "In previous guides, we installed PHP 4.4.2 and later moved our installation to a different folder.
 This time, we'll be installing the current release of PHP 5 (5.1.4) so that we can still switch back to PHP 4.4.2 if we'd like." draft = false comments = true date = "2006-07-18T20:34:00-05:00"